 Monte Creek Winery Sustainability Efforts

-Here at Monte Creek Ranch Winery big and or small changes are happening yearly to continue to lead us in a sustainable, eco friendly and good for the environment company.
+Here at Monte Creek Ranch Winery big and or small changes are happening yearly to continue to lead us in a sustainable, eco friendly and good for the environment pathway.
 In other terms, we strive to meet the needs of the present without compromising the ability of future generations to meet theirs.
 Below you will see a list of certifications the Winery has received and other sustainability plans such as permaculture and zero waste.

 Salmon Safe Certified

 We are a Salmon Safe Certified Winery here in Kamloops!
 Salmon-Safe works with West Coast farmers, developers, and other environmentally innovative landowners to reduce watershed impacts through rigorous third-party verified certification.
 Salmon-Safe for wine growing focuses on reducing vineyard runoff, water quality protection, and enhancement of native biodiversity on vineyard sites.
 We plan to continue to learn and grow within this certification to always ensure that we only use best practices maintainable for the environment to do our part to help restore West Coast rivers and native salmon.

 Certified and Recognized as a Biosphere Committed Entity

-Biosphere is a Sustainable Tourism System certified by the Responsible Tourism Institute, an international certification body that maintains an Memorandum of Understanding with UNESCO, is affiliated to the World Tourism Organization, and is a member of the Global Sustainable Tourism Council.
-The system is aligned with the United Nations 17 Sustainable Development Goals and the Paris COP21 Accord to Fight Climate Change.
-Learn more about Biosphere here
+We are a Biosphere committed entity.
+Biosphere is a Sustainable Tourism System certified by the Responsible Tourism Institute, an international certification body that maintains a Memorandum of Understanding with UNESCO, is affiliated to the World Tourism Organization, and is a member of the Global Sustainable Tourism Council.
+The Biosphere Commitment Program has given us the training and tools to effectively continue to be committed to the well-being of our company, customers, community and environment.

 Permaculture: The Natural Way to Farm